Palych18/Palych18/README.md

 I'm a frontend developer passionate about crafting visually easy on the eyes and user-friendly interfaces.
 My toolkit includes proficiency in __HTML__, __CSS__, __JavaScript__, and __TypeScript__.
 Additionally, I leverage the capabilities of the __React__ library to build dynamic and high-quality web projects.

-My journey in web development is driven by the desire to translate ideas into interactive web applications.
+My journey in web development is driven by the desire to transform ideas into interactive web applications.
 I'm committed to writing clean, efficient, and accessible code, with a special focus on responsive design across all devices.
 I'm eager to learn and contribute to any project I undertake.

 Let's collaborate and bring your ideas to life!